jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 You've solved this new problem statement!
 Some key aspects to note here:

 - Checksumming functions *can* have collisions (ie. two different inputs produce the same checksum).
-This becomes a game of probabilities &mdash; you need to decide your tolerance for collisions and adjust accordingly.
+This becomes a game of probabilities &mdash; you need to decide on a tolerance for collisions and adjust accordingly.
 This becomes more problematic as input size increases or output (checksum) size decreases [^2].
-- The checksumming approach for verifying the local file contents must be the same as how the expected checksum was calculated.
-Things to be aware of here include having checksumming algorithms which are configured differently (maybe the output size is bigger on the local client?) or accumulating a string to checksum in a non-deterministic order (did you append all file contents based on a sorted set of file names?).
+- The checksumming approach for verifying the local file contents must be the same one used to calculate the expected checksum.
+Things to be aware of here include using checksumming algorithms which are configured differently (maybe the output size is bigger on the local client?) or accumulating a string to checksum in a non-deterministic order (did you append all file contents based on a sorted set of file names?).
 Backwards compatibility can become *very* tricky here.

 ### Which file is wrong?